CtrlK

 Completeness

 Clearly answers both 'what' (detects misplaced classes, fixes component hierarchy problems) and 'when' (explicit 'Use when' clause with multiple trigger phrases).
-Also includes explicit 'Do NOT use' guidance to prevent misuse, which goes beyond the minimum.
+Also includes explicit 'Do NOT use' guidance for disambiguation, which is excellent.

 3 / 3